department-of-veterans-affairs/va.gov-team/platform/engineering/request-for-change/2019-09-30-cms-integration.md

 | Broken link checking | True | True | False |
 | Accessibility | True | True | False |

 The Metalsmith script performs the check for broken internal links.
+This happens before the accessibility tests in the Jenkins build pipelines.

 Accessibility tests run the aXe checker on all pages found in the sitemap.
 Whenever the accessibility check fails, the Jenkins build fails.
+This happens after the content build and link checker.

 When broken links are discovered during a full Jenkins build, we send a Slack notification with a link to the build.
 If Jenkins was building